 Add Cord Blood Banking to the Checklist

-The big questions parents have when considering cord blood and cord tissue banking are why should they bank and is it worth it.
-While some parents may choose banking because of their family history and others may choose it for added peace of mind, the underlying reason is to help ensure their child’s and family’s future health and well-being.
-Why to bank cord blood and why to bank cord tissue are ultimately medical decisions based on the relatively recent discovery of where to find and isolate stem cells and the growing use of these stem cells in the treatment of diseases.
+The big questions parents have when considering cord blood and cord tissue banking are why they should bank and if it is worth it.
+While some parents may choose banking because of their family history, and others may choose it for added peace of mind, the underlying reason is to help ensure their child’s and family’s future health and well-being.
 Cord blood and cord tissue contain an abundance of stem cells that can easily be collected and banked (cryopreserved) in the event that they are needed later in life.

 Why bank cord blood?

 Stem cells used in transplants were first obtained through bone marrow.
 In 1978, science discovered stem cells in the umbilical cord blood, and in 1988, cord blood stem cells were used in their first transplant.
-Cord blood banking has since been determined to be the preferred source of stem cells for a transplant: Cord blood can be used in partial matches and shows a reduced risk of post-transplantation complications.
 Cord blood is also easy to collect at the time of delivery and is immediately available when needed.
 (Follow the link at the bottom of the page for a more in-depth look at cord blood's benefits.)

 It was soon after that first transplant that some of the first private cord blood banks were established to provide parents the opportunity to store their baby's cord blood.
 In fact, Cryo-Cell is the world’s first private cord blood bank.
 Later on, Cryo-Cell's banking process was licensed to companies around the globe.
 Those companies have grown to become some of the largest cord blood banking companies in Europe, India, Mexico and other countries, providing families in those areas access to therapies using their own child's stem cells.

-Beyond the current treatments, the possible uses of cord blood have not been completely defined, and clinical trials are underway for its use as a regenerative therapy in strokes, heart disease, diabetes and more.
+Clinical trials are exploring cord blood for its use as a regenerative therapy in strokes, heart disease, diabetes and more.

 Why bank cord tissue?

 We are living in an exciting era of regenerative medicine.
-Stem cells are currently being studied in numerous clinical trials for regenerative purposes.
-Many of these studies involve cells from the umbilical cord tissue.
-These stem cells are being used to rebuild cardiac tissue, repair neural or spinal cord injuries, heal connective tissues damaged in sports injuries, reverse the effects of autism, Alzheimer’s and Parkinson's and build new organs.
-While research is still in its early stages, the possibilities are promising.
+Stem cells, including cord tissue stem cells, are currently being studied in numerous clinical trials for regenerative purposes.
+These stem cells are being explored in clinical trials to rebuild cardiac tissue, repair neural or spinal cord injuries, heal connective tissues damaged in sports injuries, reverse the effects of autism, Alzheimer’s and Parkinson's.65 While research is still in its early stages, the possibilities are promising.

 In 1991, scientists figured out that the umbilical cord itself is a rich source of a different type of stem cell.
 These cells have many special functions that fill a need in regenerative medicine.
 The body’s ability to regenerate tissues through its own stem cells is limited and slows further with age.
 For instance, a heart attack will leave behind scar tissue that lacks muscle or blood vessels.
 Any part of the heart, which is basically a big muscle, that can’t contract and limits the ability to pump blood could lead to further complications.
 Scientists are hopeful that cord tissue stem cells could one day prove effective in this type of treatment.